quinncomendant/ChipiChat.lbaction/README.md

 Prefix your message with one-or-more modifiers for enhanced functionality:

 - `(persona name)`: Use a predefined or custom [persona](#personas).
-- `N.N`: Adjust response randomness by using temperature value `N.N`, e.g., “1.5 why is the sky blue?”.
+- `N.N`: Adjust response randomness by using the specified temperature value, e.g., “1.5 why is the sky blue?”.
 - `4`: Use the GPT-4 model (requires GPT-4 API access).
 - `copy`: Automatically copy the response to the clipboard.
 - `image`: Generate an image with DALL·E and return the image URL.
 - `new`: Start a new conversation with no history.
 - `transient`: Exclude conversation history for this message.

-You can combine modifiers, e.g., “**code copy 4** js uuid function” sends “js uuid function” to *GPT-4* API with the *code persona* and *copies the response*.
+You can combine modifiers, e.g., “*code copy 4* js uuid function” sends “js uuid function” to *GPT-4* API with the *code persona* and *copies the response*.
 All modifiers must go at the beginning of the message.

 ### Commands

 Manage conversation history, settings, and personas by sending commands to ChipiChat:

-- `help`: Display a help message.
+- `help`: Display a short user guide.
 - `history`: Display recent conversation history.
 - `export`: Save conversation history to a file in ~/Downloads/.
 - `clear`: Erase all conversation history (otherwise, conversations are stored up to one week).
+- `cache`: Open the cache directory in the Finder.
 - `config list`: Show current configuration settings.
-- `config reset`: Reset all configuration options to defaults.
+- `config reset`: Reset all configuration options to default.
 - `config set OPTION VALUE`: Set the configuration OPTION to VALUE, e.g., `config set default_action alert`.
 - `persona list`: View a summary of personas.
 - `persona export`: Save all personas and their prompts to a file in ~/Downloads/.
 - `persona delete NAME`: Delete a persona.
-- `persona reset`: Reset personas to defaults.
+- `persona reset`: Reset personas to default.
 This will erase any custom personas you added.
 - `persona set default SYSTEM_MESSAGE`: Change the *default* persona’s system message.
 - `persona set NAME SYSTEM_MESSAGE`: Add or modify a persona.
-- `redo`: Resend the previous message, simulating ChatGPT’s “regenerate” function.
+- `redo`: Regenerate the response using a random temperature between 0–1.
 - `version`: Display ChipiChat version and check if a new version is available.

 ## Installation